Skip to content

 Massage therapy works by improving blood flow to the injured area and reducing tension in the muscles surrounding the injury.
 The increased circulation helps to reduce swelling and inflammation, which can help reduce pain and improve mobility.
 It also helps stretch out tight muscles that may have developed due to the strain, which can further reduce pain and increase range of motion.

-In addition to these physical benefits, massage therapy can also provide emotional relief from an AC joint strain.
-Many people find that massage therapy sessions are incredibly relaxing and calming, which can help reduce stress levels associated with an injury or chronic condition.
-Injuries often lead to feelings of frustration or helplessness, but massage therapy can provide a sense of control over one’s own health – which is especially important when dealing with a long-term issue like an AC joint strain.
+In addition to these physical benefits, massage can also provide emotional relief from an AC joint strain.
+Many people find that massage sessions are incredibly relaxing and calming, which can help reduce stress levels associated with an injury or chronic condition.
+Injuries often lead to feelings of frustration or helplessness, but massage can provide a sense of control over one’s own health – which is especially important when dealing with a long-term issue like an AC joint strain.

-If you are suffering from an AC joint strain, massage therapy may be a beneficial treatment option for you!
-Massage therapy has been shown to reduce inflammation and tension in the affected area as well as providing emotional relief from pain or discomfort associated with chronic injuries like this one.
-Additionally, seeing a qualified therapist regularly will help ensure that any developing issues are identified before they become problematic – giving you more control over your recovery process!
-Ultimately, massage therapy is just one piece of the puzzle when it comes to managing an AC joint strain – so make sure you combine it with other treatments for optimal results.
+If you are suffering from an AC joint strain, massage may be a beneficial treatment option for you!
+Massage has been shown to reduce inflammation and tension in the affected area as well as providing emotional relief from pain or discomfort associated with chronic injuries like this one.
+Additionally, seeing a massage therapist regularly will help ensure that any developing issues are identified before they become problematic – giving you more control over your recovery process!
+Ultimately, massage is just one piece of the puzzle when it comes to managing an AC joint strain – so make sure you combine it with other treatments for optimal results.

-Sam completed an Honours Bachelor of Science Degree in Human Kinetics from the University of Guelph before furthering his knowledge of the human body at Mohawk College where he graduated from the Massage Therapy program.
-Sam is trained in a variety of massage techniques including general Swedish massage, Trigger Point therapy, joint mobilizations, and myofascial release.
+Sam completed an Honours Bachelor of Science Degree in Human Kinetics from the University of Guelph before furthering his knowledge of the human body at Mohawk College where he graduated from the Massage program.
+Sam is trained in a variety of massage techniques including general Swedish massage, joint mobilizations, and myofascial release.
 Sam strives to help people reach their health goals.
 Whether you are recovering from injury, dealing with stress, pain or discomfort, Sam will get you back to feeling your best.